This pesto orzo salad recipe with red onion and cherry tomatoes is herby, creamy, delicious, refreshing, and perfect for a summer cookout.

-- Pasta: Orzo can be replaced by other small kinds of pasta including mini farfalle, macaroni elbows, or pastini.
+- Pasta: Orzo can be replaced by other small pasta shapes including mini farfalle, macaroni elbows, or pastini.

-- Tomatoes: Cherry tomatoes can be replaced by baby plum tomatoes and grape tomatoes.
+- Tomatoes: Cherry tomatoes can be replaced by other fresh tomatoes, including baby plum tomatoes and grape tomatoes.
 Try mixing red, orange, and golden tomatoes.

-- Beans: Chickpeas can be switched out for another mild white bean such as navy beans or cannellini beans.
+- Beans: Chickpeas can be switched out for mild white beans such as navy beans or cannellini beans.